- Off road parking

 Five bedrooms: 2 x double, 2 x twin (zip/link, can be double on request), 1 x ground floor double (zip/link, can be twin on request).
 Bathroom with bath, separate shower, basin and WC.
 Shower room with shower, basin and WC.
 Ground floor shower room with shower, basin and WC.
 Kitchen with dining area.
 Dining room with comfy seating (seats 8) and open fire.
 Drawing room with open fire.
 Conservatory (seats 4).
 Games room.

 Oil central heating with open fires.
-Electric oven and hob, oil AGA, microwave, fridge/freezer, washing machine, dishwasher, TV with Freeview, DVD, CD, selection of books, games and DVDs.
+Electric oven and hob, oil AGA, microwave, fridge/freezer, washing machine, dishwasher, TV with Freeview, DVD, CD, WiFi, selection of books, games and DVDs.
 Games room with small snooker table and table football.
 Fuel, power and starter pack for fires inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair on request.
 Ample off road parking.
 Enclosed, private lawned garden to front and shared enclosed lawned garden to rear with furniture and BBQ.
 Two well-behaved dogs welcome.
 Sorry, no smoking.
 Shop and pub 2 miles.

 - Last minute

 About the location